vicky-yuan/EREF/README.md

 # IRE

-Data source FB15K-IRE of paper "Rules and Entity Information Embed Representation Learning Method for Knowledge Graph".
+<h>Paper "Rules and Entity Information Embed Representation Learning Method for Knowledge Graph".</h>

 Full data will be uploaded after the paper is accepted.